Owen-Wang1234/PyBer_Analysis/README.md

 | Rural | $34.62 | $37.05 | $37.05 (2 times) | $10.11 | $58.55 |

 - The mean values come fairly close to the median values, but one interesting observation is that the suburban mode is not near the mean or median compared to the urban mode and the rural mode.
 One theory is that there are a fair number of high value fares that skewed the mean and median away.
 - The rural group has the greatest average, median, and maximum fare values, and the urban group has the lowest average, median, and maximum fare values.
+One likely theory - under the assumption that the rate is uniform - is that rides in rural cities travel a much greater distances than rides in urban cities.
-Interestingly the urban group has the lowest minimum fare value, which might be a result of that ride only traveling a few blocks.
+- Interestingly the urban group also has the lowest minimum fare value, which might be a result of that ride being particularly short, only traveling a few blocks.

 The last box-and-whisker plot covers some statistics about the driver counts for each city type.